-Tyre chip is to be used to provide drainage on unpaved P.E.I. roads that turn muddy when wet.
-(CBC)
+Tyre chip is to be used to provide drainage on unpaved Prince Edward Island roads that turn muddy when wet.

 A similar project was carried out about 10 years ago when the Canadian province used chipped tyres on roads, but Stephen Yeo, chief engineer for the Department of Transportation, says those 20-25 centimetre chunks were too big to be effective.